Auto Parts eCommerce Market Share At $16 Billion in 2020

 Auto parts revenue through some retail channels has minimal impact from digital influence.
 Service repair shops are an example of this.
 Consumers don’t have as much awareness of auto parts brands if a repair shop recommends a part.
 In some cases the brand of a part may not even be discussed with the consumer.
 On the other hand, 100% of auto parts industry eCommerce is impacted by digital influence.

 It’s common for auto parts and accessory websites to have more than 65% of total traffic on mobile devices.
+That’s one of the trends in online shopping that will continue.

 One thing driving mobile eCommerce revenue is cross-device conversions.
 It’s common for a shopper to visit a website multiple times over several days or weeks, using multiple devices: maybe it’s a computer during the day at work and a phone at home in the evening.
 When a buying decision is reached, a shopper’s mobile phone is often the last device used to check out and buy a product.